AdobeXD/plugin-docs/plugin-design-guidelines/ux_guidelines/Messaging.md

  <br />

-# Loaders & Progress bars
+# Loaders and Progress bars
 Let the user know when something is happening in the background in the plugin UI.

 ### Determinate